getodk/docs/odkx-src/build-app.rst

 .. warning::
   The edit-debug cycle is awkward because you must make the HTML or JavaScript change on your computer then push the change to your device, and reload the page (for example, by rotating the screen).
 When you do rotate the screen, however, it is rendered in a new web page, necessitating connecting to that new page to resume debugging (the prior page sits idle and will eventually be destroyed.
 If you don't see any activity, it is likely because you are pointing at the wrong web page.
 Return to inspect devices, and select the newest page).

-As with ODK Survey, you can use the JavaScript Console to look for and fix errors in your HTML/JavaScript.
+As with ODK-X Survey, you can use the JavaScript Console to look for and fix errors in your HTML/JavaScript.
 If you are having trouble please check on the |forum|_.
-Keep in mind that the debug objects only emit a subset of the data in your ODK Tables database.
+Keep in mind that the debug objects only emit a subset of the data in your ODK-X Tables database.

 .. _build-app-pushing: